 This course introduces students to algorithmic design and structured/modular programming.
-Programming concepts and constructs will be covered; variables, data types, strings, arithmetic and logical operators, branching statements, loops, debugging.
-Additionally, these object-oriented programming concepts will be covered: classes, fields, methods, and constructors.
-Pre-requisite: high school algebra proficiency.
+Programming concepts will be put into practice by using Java for programming projects.
+These basic programming concepts and constructs will be covered: variables, data types, strings, arithmetic and logical operators, branching statements, loops, and debugging.
+Additionally, these object-oriented programming concepts will be covered: classes, instance variables, methods, and constructors.
+Prerequisite: MA 131 (or equivalent) or CS144 or permission of instructor.
 3:0:3